.

 Emotions

-Bust intervened with ceramics and hand-embroidered textiles
+Bust decorated with ceramics and hand-embroidered textiles

 Year 2022